 The above materials are also available for download as the additional file listed at the end of this record.

 Faden, Daniel L.; Kuhs, Krystle A. Lang; Lin, Maoxuan; Langenbucher, Adam; Pinheiro, Maisa; Yeager, Meredith; Cullen, Michael; Boland, Joseph F.; Steinberg, Mia; Bass, Sara; Lewis, James S.; Lawrence, Michael S.; Ferris, Robert L.; and Mirabello, Lisa, "APOBEC Mutagenesis Is Concordant between Tumor and Viral Genomes in HPV-Positive Head and Neck Squamous Cell Carcinoma" (2021).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 81.